 Everyone in the sleepy town of Champcoeur knows that the Corbin twins are inseparable.
-Merilance and Valerie are on top of the world, the dynamic-duo queens of high school — until they trip into the world of Fairyland, a strange and dreamy place full of strange and dreamy magic.
+Merilance and Valerie are on top of the world, the dynamic-duo queens of high school—until they're spirited into Fairyland, a strange and dreamy place full of strange and dreamy magic.
+With no way home, they find themselves at the mercy of a member of the Court of the Quagmire's Gentry, the kindly and enigmatic Braughen Ferriador.

-Her plans are dashed when Braughen is murdered days before Quagmire is set to begin annexing the smaller court of Boisvert.
-Sifting through the mysteries he left behind, the twins find themselves embroiled deeper into Court intrigues and deceptions than they'd ever thought possible, all while discovering their own shocking capacities for trickery and betrayal.
-As the annexation draws nigh and Fairyland veers on the verge of terrible violence, the two must, alongside the irritable knight Sir Flerimand and Braughen's secretive daughter Roscobell, reach the bone of what, exactly, is so important about Boisvert that not only was Braughen killed in its name, but a whole world is in jeopardy as a result of its peril.
+As the annexation draws nigh and Fairyland veers on the verge of catastrophe, the twins must, alongside irritable Sir Flerimand and secretive Roscobell Ferriador, uncover what, exactly, is so important about Boisvert that not only was Braughen killed in its name, but a whole world is in jeopardy as a result of its peril.

-E N D O S O M A T I C: The variance of death; Drawn nine, falter twlve; None may escape it.
+Endosomatic: The variance of death; Drawn nine, falter twlve; None may escape it.

 Dramatis Personae